 Tobacco control

-Tobacco use is a leading cause of many types of cancer, accounting for some 2.5 million deaths due to cancer globally, and costs an estimated USD 1.4 trillion to economies.
+Tobacco use is linked to at least 20 cancer types.
+It is the leading preventable cause of cancer, accounting for some 2.5 million deaths due to cancer globally, and costs an estimated USD 1.4 trillion to economies.
 New products, such as e-cigarettes, are designed to capture a new generation of consumers.

 Vape products for sale at a City Park West convenience store.
 Sept.
 30, 2019.
 (Kevin J. Beaty/Denverite)